Prescribed Subject Groups

 Exemptions from any topic may be available if a topic of similar scope and standard has been passed.
 For example, the topic of Legal Process (A1) may have already been completed as part of a law degree.
 However, practical experience alone is not sufficient for an exemption to be granted.

-The Secretary of the PSB may be contacted as follows:
+The Secretary of the Trans-Tasman IP Attorneys Board may be contacted as follows:

-Information concerning any exemptions and the approval of academic qualifications can be obtained from the Secretary of the PSB.
+Information concerning any exemptions and the approval of academic qualifications can be obtained from the Secretary of the Trans-Tasman IP Attorneys Board.